simplesamlphp/simplesamlphp/docs/simplesamlphp-theming.md

 The `theme.use` parameter points to which theme that will be used.
 If some functionality in SimpleSAMLphp needs to present UI in example with the `logout.twig` template, it will first look for `logout.twig` in the `theme.use` theme, and if not found it will all fallback to look for the base templates.

-All required templates SHOULD be available as a base in the `templates` folder, and you SHOULD never change the base templates.
-To customize UI, add a new theme within a module that overrides the base templates, instead of modifying it.

 ### Override only specific templates

 The SimpleSAMLphp templates are derived from a base template and include other templates as building blocks.
 You only need to override the templates or building blocks needed for your change.
 SimpleSAMLphp allows themes to override the included templates files only, if needed.
 That means you can create a new theme `fancytheme` that includes only a header and footer template.
 These templates may refer to your own CSS files, which means that a simple way of making a new look on SimpleSAMLphp is to create a new theme, and copy the existing header, but point to your own CSS instead of the default CSS.
+This means that for many theme requirements, you only need to specify a new header and footer template, and leave all other templates to SimpleSAMLphp's base versions.

 Creating your first theme